 3. Returning to the workplace

-This page is for people who have been working at home and those who have not been in the workplace due to the restrictions during the pandemic.
+This page is for people who have been working at home and people who have not been in the workplace because of restrictions during the pandemic.

-Employers should decide whether it is appropriate for people to continue to work from home or return to the workplace (or a combination of both).
+Employers should decide whether it is appropriate for people to:

-Guidance on GOV.UK outlines steps that an employer should take when considering who needs to come into the workplace.
-These steps include considering those at higher risk from COVID-19 and consulting with their workforce.
+Guidance on GOV.UK outlines steps that an employer should take when thinking about who needs to come back to the workplace.

-If your workers have not been in the workplace for some time, and, in particular, if things have changed, it may be useful to talk to them about working safely before they return to work.
+If your workers have not been in the workplace for some time, it may be useful to talk to them about working safely before they return.

 You may also need to repeat discussions about workplace safety if:

 - someone at work tests positive for COVID-19